0liinyk/mvn-aws-cli/README.md

 # Maven, aws-cli, docker in docker

-Containerized maven, aws-cli, docker on alpine to avoid requiring them to be installed on CI machines.
+Containerized maven, aws-cli, docker on alpine to avoid requiring them to be installed on CI machines or locally.

 ## Build